Internal Transfer Applicants

 * Students are encouraged take the statistics class housed within their current college or major.

-Please note that the Dyson School will not accept AP or IB credit for the required courses above.
-Students must take these courses at Cornell or at the college level for college credit prior to enrolling in the Dyson School.
+Please note that Dyson will not accept AP or IB credit for the required courses above.
+Students must take these courses at Cornell or at the college level for college credit prior to enrolling in Dyson.